Skip to main content

 The legal architecture governing a wellness program fundamentally changes based on its integration with a company’s group health plan.

 Conversely, a wellness program offered directly by your employer, completely separate from the health insurance plan, exists in a different regulatory space.
-The you provide in this scenario is not considered PHI under HIPAA’s rules.
+The health information you provide in this scenario is not considered PHI under HIPAA’s rules.
 This is a crucial distinction.
 While other laws certainly apply, the specific privacy and security mandates of HIPAA do not.

 This reality places a greater emphasis on your own discernment and inquiry.
 It compels a personal audit of the program’s intent and data-handling practices.
 The absence of HIPAA’s direct oversight requires you to ask different questions ∞ Where is my information being stored?
 Who has access to it?